LOANet: A Lightweight Network Using Object Attention for Extracting Buildings and Roads from UAV Aerial Remote Sensing Images: Experiment

 \subsection{Training Details}

-We designed our model based on the machine learning framework PyTorch1.12.1 using Python3.8.
-In particular, we also use PyTorch-Lightning1.6.5, an efficient and convenient framework based on PyTorch.
-In addition, some of our comparison experiments and ablation experiments use the backbone network provided in Torchvision0.13.1.
+Our model was developed utilizing Python3.8 and the PyTorch1.12.1 machine learning framework.
+PyTorch-Lightning1.6.5, which builds upon PyTorch, was utilized to further expedite the process.
+For comparison and ablation experiments, we employed Torchvision0.13.1's backbone network.

-We trained the proposed model on a GPU server with an Intel Core i9-10900X CPU, two 10GB Nvidia RTX3080 GPUs, 32GB RAM, and 20GB VRAM.
+To train the model, a GPU server boasting an Intel Core i9-10900X CPU, two Nvidia RTX3080 GPUs (10GB), 32GB RAM was utilized.

-We set the batch size of data according to different networks to ensure maximum memory utilization.
-The number of threads of the data reading program is 16.
-The initial learning rate is 1e-3.
-The learning rate dynamic adjustment strategy is ReduceLROnPlateau.
-The optimizer is AdamW\cite{loshchilov2018fixing}.
-The training epoch number is 100.
-Train with automatic mixed precision.
-The loss function is FocalLoss\cite{lin2017focal}, which can reduce the weight of samples that are easy to classify and increase the weight of samples that are difficult to classify.
+The batch size of data was altered based on the network to guarantee maximum memory utilization.
+Additionally, the data reading program was equipped with 16 threads.
+The initial learning rate was set at 1e-3, dynamic learning rate adjustment was facilitated via ReduceLROnPlateau, and optimization fell under the responsibility of AdamW\cite{loshchilov2018fixing}.
+Automatic mixed precision was employed during training, with a loss function of FocalLoss\cite{lin2017focal}.
+This function aimed to reduce the weight of easily-classified samples while prioritizing harder-to-classify samples.
+Training was carried out over a period of 100 epochs.
 Its formula is as follows:

 p$\in$[0,1] is the model's estimated probability of the labeled class, $\gamma$ is an adjustable focusing parameter, and $\alpha$ is a balancing parameter.
 We set $\gamma$ to 2 and $\alpha$ to 0.25.